 Young Ambassador Program

-In recognition of the fact that the students of today are the future leaders of the industry The BFO Board and Policy Council wish to facilitate a closer alliance with universities and students.
+In recognition of the fact that the students of today are the future leaders of the industry The BFO Board, Chaired by John F. Laker (former Chairman of APRA) and The BFO Policy Council, Chaired by Simon McKeon wish to create a closer alliance with universities and students.

 Against the backdrop of The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services, there is an opportunity for individuals with strong ethical principles and integrity to assert themselves, reflect on what they want to stand for as a future leader, and consider how they can contribute to the betterment of the industry going forward.